LDAA response to the DSCATT Clinical Pathway

 On 2 August 2021 we released our official response to the Department of Health’s Disabling Symptom Complexes Attributable to Ticks (DSCATT) Clinical Pathway*.

 Once again the Department of Health has failed Lyme patients.
-Sign our petition to Minister Greg Hunt.
+5 ways to help Aussie Lyme patients.

 According to the document’s Summary:

 The Debilitating Symptom Complexes Attributed to Ticks (DSCATT) Clinical Pathway has been developed to support decision-making on differential diagnosis and referral pathways for patients presenting with either new onset or unresolved debilitating symptoms with or without a history of tick bites and that cannot be attributed to another condition (acute or chronic).

 You may remember that twelve recommendations were made in the Final Report of the 2016 Senate Inquiry into Lyme-like Illness in Australia.
 The recommendations acknowledged the need for a consistent, national and multi-disciplinary approach to tick-borne illness, and the need for guidelines for GPs in dealing with complex illness.

 Two of the twelve recommendations mention a clinical trial of treatment guidelines, and urgency was suggested around the planning of a summit, with the attending parties to contribute to the development of a framework for patient-centred multidisciplinary care teams.
 So far, neither has occurred.

 There was also urgency around the committee’s recommendation of undertaking an epidemiological assessment of the prevalence of suspected tick-borne illness in Australia, the process and findings of which are to be made publicly available.
 To date, no surveillance of Lyme and associated illnesses has begun.

 Despite these recommendations, the Department of Health instead engaged consultants Allen & Clarke to develop the DSCATT Clinical Pathway, allegedly underpinned by a literature review of the current evidence.